 Traveling in South America – These are some packing tips

-Planning soon your trip to South America?
-Whether you are going backpaking or going on a short sightseeing trip in the city, there are some basic things to consider when packing for your trip.
-I actually carried some of these on my purse every day!
+Planning your trip to South America soon?
+Whether you are going backpacking or going on a short sightseeing trip in the city, there are some basic things to consider when packing for your trip.
+I actually carried some of these in my purse every day!

 Hydration: Carry a water bottle and drink plenty of water to keep hydrated.
 Avoid drinking water from the tap.
-Another great option is tu get a Lifestraw, like this one and drink safely from the source.
+Another great option is to get a Lifestraw, like this one, and drink safely from the source.

 Bugs: Use insect repellent and, if planning on going to the jungle, take Vitamin B.

 In conclusion, these are just some of the items I have found useful as a South American.
 They are my packing tips for you.
-Of course, there are specific items depending on the place, season and activity to take into consideration when you pack.
+Of course, specific items depend on the place, season, and activity to consider when you pack.

 PIN IT FOR LATER